Close Menu

 Facebook Twitter Pinterest Reddit WhatsApp Email

 Your roof is probably the most taken for granted portion of your home.
 Until it starts to give you trouble in terms of leakage, missing shingles or sagging, the roof is expected to quietly do its job without fuss.
 But neglect, poor maintenance and lack of attention to early signs of damage can pose a serious safety issue.
 Dodgy roofs can damage the structure and property inside the building.
 They are a safety hazard to occupants, visitors and pets.
-Not least of all, they are an eyesore!
+Read more about the most common safety issues.
+And they are an eyesore!

 Do You Need A New Roof Or Fix Your Old One?